Colorado Springs Divorce Lawyer

 The process of getting a divorce is hard for many reasons.
 First of all, the simple act of having your marriage dissolved is emotionally difficult to face, even if you welcome the dissolution.
 No one ever marries assuming they will one day have to dissolve their relationship.

-Secondly, the legal process of divorce in Colorado isn’t always easy to understand.
+Secondly, the legal process of divorce isn’t always easy to understand.
 You must correctly fill out an abundance of forms.
 These forms are different if you do or don’t have children.
 They also differ if you are the respondent (the spouse who is being served) or the petitioner (the spouse who initiates).
+Therefore, if you are considering getting a divorce, you should retain one of our seasoned Colorado Springs attorneys.

 Do I Need a Lawyer?